 - Demonstrated ability to work collaboratively and build consensus among a decentralized stakeholder base.

 - Ability to analyze, compare and evaluate various courses of action and have the authority to make independent decisions on matters of significance, free from immediate directions, within the scope of their responsibilities.

 - Strong organizational skills, with ability to manage competing demands and prioritize for meeting project deadlines.

 - Proficiency in the Windows computing environment, including MS Word, Excel, and PowerPoint.

 - Experience with data entry, database management, health related data security and compliance regulation, and other IT-related tasks.

-- Excellent budgeting & finance skills.
+- Excellent budgeting and finance skills.